 Refer below for the number of child seats able to be fitted to each motorhome.

 |2 Berth Hitop||1||0||0||1|

 |6 Berth Discovery||3||2||2||3|

 |6 Berth Deluxe||3||2||2||3|

-On both the Hi-Top and the Adventurer all passengers sit side-by-side in the main driver’s cabin.
-The booster seat in each of these vehicles must be attached to the front passenger seat on the window side with the diagonal lap-sash seatbelt.
+The booster seat is to be fitted to the front passenger seat on the window side with the diagonal lap-sash seatbelt.
 Any other travellers will need to sit in the middle seat.